Tinyikor/git-basic-exercises/README.md

-Learning git and committing on git
+Committing and creating branches on git